nditech/apollo/README.md

 ### Logging in

 You should now be able to get to your site by navigating to port `:8000` on your localhost or server (http://localhost:8000 or http://*server-ip-address*:8000).
 To log in, create a default user.
-To log in to the container, use `sudo docker exec –it apollo sh`, replacing apollo with the name of the main application docker container (to see the names of the running docker containers, use `sudo docker ps`.
+To log in to the container, use `sudo docker exec –it apollo sh`, replacing apollo with the name of the main application docker container if it is named something else (to see the names of the running docker containers, use `sudo docker ps`).
 Once inside the container, run `./manage.py create_user`.
 You will be prompted to enter information for your account.
 Then, run `./manage.py add_userrole` and specify admin to give admin rights to your account.